YuzhenYe/WET/basics/pointer.md

 In the above code, an array which can store tot integers is dynamically allocated, the variable called values is a pointer, which points to the array just allocated.

 A little more details.
 In this case, the computer dynamically allocates space for tot (which may be 5, 10, depending on the input when the program runs) elements of type int and returns a pointer to the first element of the sequence, which is assigned to values (a pointer).
-Therefore, values (a pointer) now points to a valid block of memory with space for tot elements of type int.
+Therefore, values now points to a valid block of memory with space for tot elements of type int.

 See another example
 ```